Knowing how to build and iterate on a sales funnel is one of the most profitable concepts an entrepreneur can master.

-Beardbrand does an excellent job of sparking interest through its interactive quiz.
-Right on its homepage, website visitors can find out what types of beardsmen they are.
+Beardbrand, for example, sparks interest through its interactive quiz.
+Website visitors can find out what types of beardsmen they are.

 Once your email address is in, you’re guided to a landing page where you’ll find a description of your Beardsman style with relevant products to match it.